dan10ish/dan10ish.github.io/SETUP_FINDS.md

 **Issue: Shortcut runs but nothing appears on site**
 - Check Supabase Dashboard → Table Editor → til_entries to see if data was saved
-- If data is there, refresh your website (TIL data loads client-side on page load)
+- If data is there, refresh your website (Finds data loads client-side on page load)
 - Check browser console for errors
 - Make sure you've deployed your site with the latest code